cpvrlab/SLProject4/docs/pages/AppFramework.md

    Note: All I/O operations have to be registered here because they cannot be executed synchronously on the main thread on the Emscripten platform.
 2. Assemble the scene.
 When the asset loader is done, we call the overloaded `SLScene::assemble` function that uses the loaded assets to assemble the scene.
-After assembly, `AppDemo::scene` is set to the new scene and the scene switch is completed.
+After assembly, `AppCommon::scene` is set to the new scene and the scene switch is completed.